mohd-muzamil/prosit_scheduler/dags/job9_op1_audio_daily_pipeline/DEPLOYMENT_GUIDE.md

 # Job9 Audio Pipeline Deployment Guide

 ## Overview
 Job9 is an Airflow DAG that processes audio files from the op1 server and syncs them to vidar.research.cs.dal.ca.
-The pipeline consists of three main steps:
+The pipeline consists of four main steps:

-1. **Download**: Downloads encrypted .aac files from op1 server
+1. **Download**: Downloads encrypted .aac files from op1 server (integrated as PythonOperator)
 2. **Decrypt/Convert**: Decrypts and converts files to WAV format
+3. **Prepare**: Organizes WAV files for sync to vidar
-3. **Sync**: Uploads WAV files to nathan@vidar.research.cs.dal.ca:/home/audio/
+4. **Sync**: Uploads WAV files to nathan@vidar.research.cs.dal.ca:/home/nathan/op1_audio_files/

 ## Prerequisites